dataset-ninja/semantic-segmentation-satellite-imagery/README.md

 # Semantic Segmentation with PyTorch Satellite Imagery

-Semantic Segmentation Satellite Imagery is a dataset for semantic segmentation tasks.
+Semantic Segmentation Satellite Imagery is a dataset for semantic segmentation task.